 Residents Maintain Autonomy

-This metric measures the percentage of long-term residents that required increased assistance with activities of daily living over time.
-ADL's include activities such as moving around and using the bathroom.
+This metric is a measure of the percentage of long-term care residents that required more assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and continence.
+Some would argue that this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile